ronaldvdv/LightImage.Interactions/README.md

 * Instantiate an input view model `input` of your type `TInput`
 * Call `var output = interactionService.Show<TInput, TOutput>(input)` to let your handler generate output.

-## Tasks

-In various cases, the interaction results in a boolean confirmation from the user and in case of `True`, you'll want to perform some task.
-For this common scenario, you may want to have your input model implement `IInterfaceTask` which derives from `IInterfaceInput<bool>`.
-This requires writing a method `Task Execute()`.
-You then call `interactionService.Handle(input)`.
-This will first call your handler to see if the use confirms.
-If so, it calls the `Execute` method on your input model.

 ## Unit tests

 ## Roadmap